LM1264/Multi-Modal_Cross-Disciplinary-Project/README.md

 ### 🖼️ Caption & Voice Generator

-1.Open Image Caption & Voice Generator.ipynb in Google Colab.
+1. Open Image Caption & Voice Generator.ipynb in Google Colab.
-2.Upload an image when prompted.
+2. Upload an image when prompted.
-3.Enter your ElevenLabs API key.
+3. Enter your ElevenLabs API key.
-4.Run the cells to get the caption and audio.
+4. Run the cells to get the caption and audio.

 ---